dashluu/toygrad_cpu/README.md

 ## Introduction

 A simple and toy framework similar to PyTorch written in C++ 20.
-Currently, it only works on CPU and does not emphasize on performance or any parallelization.
+Currently, it only works on CPU and is not optimized for performance.

 ## Acknowledgements